frederic-perez/AmE-dictionary/dictionary.md

 __snark__ (snarky) :three: Combination of "snide" and "remark."
 Sarcastic comment(s). _The snarky Twitter reaction._
 __snarl__ _v_
 __snowmobiler__
-__snub__ :three: /snʌb/ _v_ Rebuff, ignore, or spurn disdainfully. _Syn_ insult, slight, affront, humiliate _Putin is not just snubbing the United States and the G8._ _He snubbed faculty members and students alike._
+__snub__ :four: /snʌb/ _v_ Rebuff, ignore, or spurn disdainfully. _Syn_ insult, slight, affront, humiliate _Putin is not just snubbing the United States and the G8._ _He snubbed faculty members and students alike._ :es: _desaire, repulsa_
 __snuggles__
 __southpaw__ :two: _n_ A left-handed boxer who leads with the right hand. _To fight a southpaw._ _Informal_ A left-hander in any sphere. _Southpaws are handy at math and spatial reasoning._ _:es: zurdo_
 __spangled__